-TextExpander places your snippet expansion on the clipboard, then quickly generates a Command-V keystroke to paste it in.
-When that doesn’t work, sometimes you are left with the “v” of the paste command of “Command-V.”
+TextExpander places your snippet expansion on the clipboard, then quickly generates a Command-V or Control-V keystroke to paste it in.
+When that doesn’t work, sometimes you are left with the “v” of the paste command.

 Java seems to assume that the clipboard contents cannot be changed by an external force unless you switch to another application and come back, so TextExpander does not work with most Java-based applications.